 Gene Therapy Characterisation and Release Testing

-Gene therapy characterisation and release testing supporting CMC requirements for IND applications and commercial release including expert analysis and stability services
+Gene therapy product characterisation and release testing services supporting CMC requirements for IND applications and commercial release, including expert analysis and stability services

-Regulatory requirements for these classes of medicines are evolving in the EU and US currently, with draft guidance published for review by the FDA including recommendations regarding chemistry, manufacturing, and control (CMC) information to be submitted in an IND.
-This draft guidance gives direction as the CMC information required to assure product safety, identity, quality, purity, and strength (including potency).
+Regulatory requirements for gene therapy products are evolving in the EU and US currently, with some key guidance already published such as recommendations regarding chemistry, manufacturing, and control (CMC) information to be submitted in an human gene therapy Investigational New Drug Applications (INDs) (Jan 2020).
 There is an expectation for orthogonal analytical techniques to be applied to characterisation, stability and release testing and also to assess the quality of all components of the product including all materials and components used for manufacture of a gene therapy product such as vectors, reagents, and excipients.

 Gene Therapy Characterisation Expertise